dhruvag710/intern-resume-bot/README.md

-# Smart Mail AI - Internship Email Processor
+# Internship Email Processor and Resume scanner

 A specialized email processing system that automatically monitors Gmail for internship applications, analyzes resumes/CVs, and categorizes candidates as "Promising" or "Not Promising" using AI.